ONCGM/FISIO-VR/README.md

 The main function is to help wheelchair users exercise their torso and develop a better balance in the wheelchair while having fun with one of the VR mini-games.

 ### About
-The project was developed by Elias Pereira (@_oncgm)_ and supervised by Marta Rosecler Bez and Simone de Paula for Feevale University during the research and development scholarship for new technologies applied to health education.
+The project was developed by Elias Pereira and supervised by Marta Rosecler Bez and Simone de Paula for Feevale University during the research and development scholarship for new technologies applied to health education.

 ### Credits